AngCamp/CampbellMurphy2024/README.md

 The code outputs the following set of files for each session.
 ![](Images/figure_3_SWR_Dataset_v3.png)

+#### Filters

+Contains the filters and a readme displaying the code used to create the filters for the SWR detection pipelines.
+Uses environment for [mne package with core dependencies](https://mne.tools/stable/install/manual_install.html#installing-mne-python-with-core-dependencies).

 ### Figures_and_Technical_Validation

 Contains scripts and workflows for generating publication figures and technical validation analyses.
 The subfolders contain automated pipelines that generate multiple visualizations for selection: